vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-release-note.md

 ## v3.2.0 (2022.02.15)

 - Feature enhancements:
-  - Compatible with Nebula Graph v3.0.x.
+  - Compatible with NebulaGraph v3.0.x.
   - Added the use of DEB to deploy and start Studio.
   - Import:
     - Added password confirmation when importing to enhance security.